SAP/code-pal-for-abap/docs/checks/db-access-in-ut.md

 SELECT XXXXX.       "#EC DB_ACCESS_UT
 ```
 ### Risk Level
-Definition: The RISK LEVEL describes the effects that a test can have on the data security of the system:
+Definition: The RISK LEVEL describes the effects that a test can have on the data security of the system.

-•	CRITICAL  - such as changes to system settings or Customizing;

-•	DANGEROUS - such as changes to persistent data;

-•	HARMLESS  - no effects on persistent data or system settings.

 The RISK LEVEL is assigned by the following extension to the CLASS DEFINITION statement of a test class:

-•	RISK LEVEL CRITICAL (default)
+•	RISK LEVEL CRITICAL (default) - such as changes to system settings or Customizing;

-•	RISK LEVEL DANGEROUS
+•	RISK LEVEL DANGEROUS          - such as changes to persistent data;

-•	RISK LEVEL HARMLESS
+•	RISK LEVEL HARMLESS           - no effects on persistent data or system settings.

 ### Duration